Ipswich, Massachusetts: History

+A cottage industry in lace-making developed.
+Ipswich Lace is a unique style, and the only known hand-made bobbin lace produced commercially in the U.S.

 Great clipper ships of the 19th century bypassed Ipswich in favor of the deep-water seaports at Salem, Newburyport, Quincy, and Boston.
 The town remained primarily a fishing and farming community, its residents living in older homes they could not afford to replace—leaving Ipswich with a considerable inventory of early architecture.
 In 1822, a stocking manufacturing machine that had been smuggled out of England arrived at Ipswich, violating a British ban on exporting such technology, and the community developed as a mill town.
 In 1828, the Ipswich Female Seminary was founded.
 In 1868, Amos A. Lawrence established the Ipswich Hosiery Mills beside the river.
 It became the nation's largest stocking mill by the turn of the 20th century.
 In 1913, the mill experienced a labor strike led by the Industrial Workers of the World.
 What may be the last witchcraft trial in North America was held in Ipswich in 1878.
 In the Ipswich witchcraft trial, a member of the Christian Science religion was accused of using his mental powers to harm others, including a spinster living in the town.

 In 1910, Richard T. Crane Jr. of Chicago, the business magnate owner of Crane Plumbing, bought Castle Hill, a drumlin on Ipswich Bay.
 He hired Olmsted Brothers, successors to Frederick Law Olmsted, to landscape his 3500 acre estate, and engaged the Boston architectural firm of Shepley, Rutan & Coolidge to design an Italian Renaissance-Revival style villa on the summit.
 A grande allée, 160 ft wide and lined with statuary, would run the half mile from house to sea.
 But his wife, Florence, loathed the building.
 Crane promised that if she still disliked it in 10 years, he would replace it.
 In 1928, a new 59-room mansion designed by Chicago architect David Adler in the English Stuart style stood in its place, called the Great House.
 At Mrs. Crane's death in 1949, the entire property was bequeathed to The Trustees of Reservations, which uses it as a venue for concerts and weddings.